nikhilsoni821/AI-Travel-Planner-Assistant/README.md

 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page.

 ---
-**Built with ❤️ by Nikhil using Python, LangChain, Gemini AI, and Streamlit.**
+**Built with ❤️ using Python, LangChain, Gemini AI, and Streamlit.**